 To get to the starting point for this hike, make your way to Mui Wo Ferry Pier.
 The easiest way to get here is by ferry from Central (Pier No. 6) to Mui Wo.
 The ferry timetable can be found on the operator’s website.

 Once you arrive at the ferry pier, walk towards McDonald’s, along the pier, till you see China Bear restaurant.
-This is the starting point for the hike.

-The Initial Coastal Walk
+The Initial Scenic Coastal Walk

-From China Bear, walk along the main road as it bends around the small bay with the kayaks.
-Just around the bend is the entrance to Section 12 of Lantau Trail – the start of this hike.
-After the first couple of steps the trail runs along the coastline of Lantau Island.
-On a clear day, you can see the Hong Kong skyline and the ferries that come from the city alongside the trail.
+After the first couple of steps, the trail runs along the coastline of Lantau Island.
+And on a clear day, you can see the Hong Kong skyline and the ferries that come from the city alongside the trail.

 The paved cement way soon gives way to a natural, dirt trail.
 I would say that this initial part of the trail is equally shaded and open.
 It’s also perhaps the most scenic and easiest section of the hike.